 Difference Between LLB and BA Law

 While both a BA in Law and a Bachelor of Laws involve the study of legal principles, they differ significantly in many ways.
-Here, we have outlined the difference between BA Law vs LLB in the table below:
+Understanding these differences is essential when deciding which qualification best aligns with your long-term career goals.
+Here, we have outlined the difference between BA Law and LLB in the table below:

-Explore your path to a rewarding legal career with Regenesys Law School‘s Bachelor of Laws programme.
-Benefit from our well-structured curriculum and learn from experienced instructors to confidently launch your law career.
-Enrol Now!
+Explore your future path with Regenesys Education’s LLB – Bachelor of Laws programme and benefit from our well-structured curriculum to confidently launch your law career.

 What can I do with a BA Law degree?